splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-upgrade.rst

     crds:
       create: true

-.. caution:: This method may cause race conditions during installation or upgrades
+.. caution:: This method might cause race conditions during installation or upgrades.

 From 0.105.5 to 0.108.0
 ---------------------------------------

+.. note:: If you have no customizations under ``.Values.operator.instrumentation.spec.*`` no migration is required.

-We've simplified the Helm chart configuration for operator auto-instrumentation.
-The values previously under .Values.operator.instrumentation.spec.* have been moved to .Values.instrumentation.*.
+The Helm chart configuration for operator auto-instrumentation has been simplified, and the values previously under ``.Values.operator.instrumentation.spec.*`` have been moved to ``.Values.instrumentation.*``.

-No Action Needed: If you have no customizations under .Values.operator.instrumentation.spec.*, no migration is required.
-Action Required: Continuing to use the old values path will result in a Helm install or upgrade error, blocking the process.
-Migration Steps:

-Find any references to .Values.operator.instrumentation.spec.* in your Helm values with custom values.
-Migrate them from .Values.operator.instrumentation.spec.* to .Values.instrumentation.*.
-Example Migration:

 The updated path looks like this: